smartrus/chef-certification-study-guides/deploying-cookbooks/deploying-cookbooks-badge-certification-exam-study-guide.md

 - What are limitations of doing a why run?

+_why-run mode is not a replacement for running cookbooks in a test environment that mirrors the production environment.
+Chef uses why-run mode to learn more about what is going on, but also Kitchen on developer systems, along with an internal OpenStack cloud and external cloud providers to test more thoroughly._

 _If the action is :start and the service is not running, then start the service (if it is not running) and do nothing (if it is running).
 What about a service that is installed from a package?
 The chef-client cannot check to see if the service is running until after the package is installed.
 A simple question that why-run mode can answer is what the chef-client would say about the state of the service after installing the package because service actions often trigger notifications to other resources.
 So it can be important to know in advance that any notifications are being triggered correctly._

 # ENVIRONMENTS